 It can be very easy for players to get carried away and start floating way too much on boards that appear to favor their range.

-Instead, you should be looking to float with hands that have a lot of backdoor potential, with backdoor flush draws, backdoor straight draws, and overcards all being great floating candidates.
+Instead, you should look to float with hands that have a lot of backdoor potential.
+Backdoor flush draws, backdoor straight draws, and overcards are all great floating candidates.

 Ideally, you want to have a hand that has at least one overcard and at least one draw on the board in order to float.